pravendrakumar777/RCM-CAMEL/README.md

 Camel Service: Utilizes Apache Camel for routing and message transformation between systems or services.

 Each service is independently deployable and can be integrated into larger distributed systems.

+Camel Service:
+Leverages Apache Camel for advanced message routing, transformation, and system integration.
+This service acts as a mediator, enhancing message flow between internal or external systems.